Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Listing

-Listings are the item you sell, that we sync from your connected platform.
+Listings are the items you sell synced from your connected platform.
+They correspond to variants.

 M